 5.10.1 If serious allegations of abuse are made against a member of staff, they will be suspended with pay as soon as practicable following discussion and agreement where possible with the safeguarding team and/or police regarding the timing of suspension so that the allegations can be thoroughly investigated using the disciplinary action policy and procedure.
-Volunteers and management committee members in this position will also be suspended as soon as practicable following discussion and agreement where possible with the safeguarding team and/or police regarding the timing of suspension and may be subject to the disciplinary action policy and procedure (please also refer to 5.13)
+Volunteers and management committee members in this position will also be suspended as soon as practicable following discussion and agreement where possible with the safeguarding team and/or police regarding the timing of suspension and agreement where possible with the safeguarding team and/or police regarding the timing of suspension and agreement where possible with the safeguarding team and/or police regarding the timing of suspension and may be subject to the disciplinary action policy and procedure (please also refer to 5.13)

-- 5.10.2 The member of staff, volunteer or management committee member will be offered support via the Human Resources Team. - 5.10.3 Should the investigation determine that there is a case to answer, the staff member, volunteer or management committee member will be subject to disciplinary action.
-The police may also be contacted to pursue legal action against them. - 5.10.4 Should the investigation determine that there is no case to answer, the staff member, volunteer or management committee member will be offered additional support and supervision to assist them in returning to work.
+5.10.2 The member of staff, volunteer or management committee member will be offered support via the Human Resources Team.

+5.10.3 Should the investigation determine that there is a case to answer, the staff member, volunteer or management committee member will be subject to disciplinary action.
+The police may also be contacted to pursue legal action against them.

+5.10.4 Should the investigation determine that there is no case to answer, the staff member, volunteer or management committee member will be offered additional support and supervision to assist them in returning to work.